dahliaOS/pangolin_desktop/.github/CONTRIBUTING.md

 By participating, you are expected to respect and value thsis code.

-If you notice any unacceptable behaviour, you can report it to mailto:contact+integrity@dahliaos.io
+If you notice any unacceptable behaviour, you can report it to contact+integrity@dahliaos.io

 ## How can I contribute?

-Here we've explained we've explained how you can contribute to our project on GitHub but there are also many other ways to help us outside of GitHub, f you'd like to find even more ways to help us, you're always free to join our Discord and ask the devs!!
+Here we've explained we've explained how you can contribute to our project on GitHub but there are also many other ways to help us outside of GitHub, if you'd like to find even more ways to help us, you're always free to join our Discord and ask the devs!!

 **Some repositories also have Projects which contain either a to-do list or a roadmap!**

 ## Reporting bugs

-If you've experience a bug and you'd like to report it, we highly recommend that you read [Before submitting a bug report](#before-submitting-a-bug-report), [How do I submit a good bug report?](#how-do-i-submit-a-good-bug-report) and that you use our [Issue template](./ISSUE_TEMPLATE/bug_report.md)
+If you've experience a bug and you'd like to report it, we highly recommend that you read [Before submitting a bug report](#before-submitting-a-bug-report), [How do I submit a good bug report?](#how-do-i-submit-a-good-bug-report) and that you use our Issue template

 There are 2 ways you can report a bug, either in our Discord by opening a ticket or by creating a GitHub Issue